sohrabkhan/equalexperts-assignment/README.md

 ```

 ## Installation
-To install the supplied helm chart run the following command:
+To install the supplied Kubernetes resources run the following command:
 ```
 make install
 ```